What is the purpose of fruit?

-The answer is apparently megafauna, such as giant ground sloths (genus Megatherium), which have now gone extinct.
-In other words, the avocado is an ‘evolutionary anachronism’ which is no longer able to manage its seed dispersal.
+Without human assistance, they can’t.
+In other words, the avocado is ‘an evolutionary anachronism’ which is no longer able to manage its seed dispersal.

-See the discussions on the Wikipedia and Smithsonian websites.
-Or watch and listen to a video of someone called Connie Barlow singing a song entitled Ghosts of Evolution (which is actually worth watching).
+Or if, like Donald Trump, you prefer to get your information by watching rather than by reading, watch and listen to a video of someone called Connie Barlow singing a song entitled Ghosts of Evolution (which is actually worth watching).

 What is the purpose of a fruit?